microsoft/language-server-protocol/_specifications/lsp/3.18/notebookDocument/notebook.md

 	/**
 	 * A filter that matches against the notebook
 	 * containing the notebook cell.
 If a string
-	 * value is provided it matches against the
+	 * value is provided, it matches against the
 	 * notebook type. '*' matches every notebook.
 	 */
 	notebook: string | NotebookDocumentFilter;

 	/**
-	 * A language id like `python`.
+	 * A language ID like `python`.
 	 *
-	 * Will be matched against the language id of the
+	 * Will be matched against the language ID of the
 	 * notebook cell document. '*' matches every language.
 	 */
 	language?: string;